million-views/learn-python/week-03/containers.md

 literals, an empty set can only be defined using the constructor method.

-Python sets abstract almost all of the properties in mathematical set theory and allowing us to write concise code.
-The one exception is the complement of a set in set theory for which there is no equivalent in Python, understandably since a complement of a set is everything *not* in the set but is part of a `universal set`.
+Python sets abstract almost all of the properties in mathematical set theory, allowing us to write concise code.
+The one exception is the complement of a set in set theory for which there is no equivalent in Python, understandably, since a complement of a set is everything *not* in the set but is part of a `universal set`.
 Python doesn't know what that is for your problem domain.

 It is trivial to define a `complement` if you know what the `universal set` of your problem domain is.
-For example if the universe is the set of
-`fruits`, then the complement of `apples` is simply the difference method of universal set (i.e `fruits`).
+For example if the universe is the set of `fruits`, then the complement of `apples` is simply the difference method of universal set (i.e `fruits`).

 ```python
 # Universe